Azure/azure-powershell/src/Support/Support.Autorest/docs/Get-AzSupportTicketsNoSubscription.md

 Gets details for a specific support ticket.
 Support ticket data is available for 18 months after ticket creation.
 If a ticket was created more than 18 months ago, a request for data might cause an error.
+If no parameters are specified, then this command will retrieve all tickets created in the last week by default.

 ## SYNTAX